 The whole wellness industry is pretty big here in Portland, so you’ll find centers for it scattered all around the city.

-Most of them involve paying a set fee for a sauna and hot tub soak, massages, acupuncture, yoga, or all of the above, and Breitenbush is no different.
+Most of them involve paying a set fee for a sauna and hot tub soak, massages, acupuncture, yoga, or all of the above, and the Breitenbush hot spring is no different.

-It sounded so very “Portland” to me that I just had to go check it out for a day, and of course write this Breitenbush review to tell you all about it!
+It sounded so very “Portland” to me that I just had to go check it out for a day, and of course, write up my own Breitenbush review to tell you all about it!

 Breitnebush offers a sliding scale of payment, which means that a day pass can cost you anywhere from $20 to $35.
 They’ll just ask you on the phone and you can pick what you’d like to pay.

 The actual reservation process is pretty old school.
 It’s still not possible to make one online (but you can check availability here) so you’ll have to call during business hours to lock in your slot and pay with a card over the phone.